 Turn 9 - No guts, no glory here.
 The cars are thrown in to this flat-out right hander where the exit is initially hidden.

-Turn 10 - After zooming down the back straight this was a slow left-handed corner, but was reprofiled ahead of the 2021 Spanish GP to create a faster, flowing left bend at the end of a DRS zone.
+Turn 10 - After zooming down the back straight this was a slow left-hander, but was reprofiled ahead of the 2021 Spanish GP to create a faster, flowing left bend at the end of a DRS zone.

 Turn 11 - Attack the left-hand kerb at Turn 11 as much as possible...

 Turn 12 - ...to achieve maximum width to throw the car back to the right into this slow, winding corner.

 Turn 13 - A sharp turn to the right follows, with a quick plunge downhill.

 Turn 14 - Then it's back to the left for the first part of the chicane...

 Turn 15 - ...and immediately over to the right for the second part, taking as much kerb as you dare.

-Turn 16 - There is one more right hander to negotiate, a long flat-out right-hander which feeds back onto the main straight
+Turn 16 - There is one more right hander to negotiate, a long flat-out right-hander which feeds back onto the main straight.